PSY 100 Introduction to Psychology 3 SH

 PSY 426 Advanced Seminar in Applied Psychology 3 SH

 This upper-level course further enhances the knowledge base of students in applied areas of psychology.
 The course can be taught in a variety of primary areas, according to the expertise of the instructor.
 This course may be repeated for credit, provided the subject matter is different.
 Areas that can be offered include: • Clinical and counseling psychology • Health Psychology • I/O Psychology (Industrial/Organizational) • Applied Social Psychology (Psychology and Law, Forensic Psychology, etc.) • School psychology Students will be expected to focus on up-to-date applied research in the selected field, and to be introduced to the theory and practice of psychological interventions in this area.
 Each student will write a final report that meets both the research and writing standards for graduates of the psychology program.
 Instructors may choose to assign a comprehensive literature review, APA-style, in a topical field; ask students to develop and present an appropriate research proposal in a topical field; or design and carry out an original undergraduate study, submit an APA-style report, and present their findings, when possible, at appropriate scientific conferences.
 Prerequisite: PSY 324 and two of: PSY 202, PSY 203, PSY 205, PSY 206, PSY 207, PSY 218, PSY 260, PSY 309, PSY 334, PSY 341 or instructor’s permission.
-General Education: W3, CE.
+Competency: Culminating Experience and Writing Intensive Tier 3.

 PSY 439 Community Psychology 4 SH